 Independence Day in Zimbabwe

 Observed annually on April 18th, Zimbabwean Independence Day is a holiday that commemorates the country’s independence from the UK on this day in 1980.
-It’s a day on which Zimbabweans can not only celebrate their freedom but can also reaffirm their commitment to liberty and self-rule.
+It’s a day when Zimbabweans can not only celebrate their freedom but also reaffirm their commitment to liberty and self-rule.

-It’s also a day on which the country can set its sights on other goals, such as fulfilling its dream of becoming a middle-income economy by 2030—a goal that’s known as Vision 2030.
+It’s also a day when the country can set its sights on other goals, such as fulfilling its dream of becoming a middle-income economy by 2030—a goal known as Vision 2030.
 This holiday is celebrated at both the national and district levels.
-On this day, the President of Zimbabwe issues a speech on the importance of the day and there’s an official ceremony that’s centered around music and other special events.
+On this day, the President of Zimbabwe delivers a speech on the importance of the day, and there’s an official ceremony centered around music and other special events.

 The area wouldn’t be officially colonized, however, until Cecil Rhodes formed the British South Africa Company in 1889.
 The area would become known as Southern Rhodesia, in honor of Cecil Rhodes, and was governed by the British South Africa Company until 1922.
 In 1922, the European settlers voted to become a British territory.

-Thirty-one years later, Britain would create the Central African Federation—a conglomerate of countries that features Southern Rhodesia, Northern Rhodesia, and Nyasaland.
-In 1964, the Federation broke up and both Zambia (Northern Rhodesia) and Malawi (Nyasaland) achieved independence.
-On April 18, 1980, Zimbabwe would declare its independence.
+Thirty-one years later, Britain would create the Central African Federation—a conglomerate of countries that included Southern Rhodesia, Northern Rhodesia, and Nyasaland.
+In 1964, the Federation broke up, and both Zambia (Northern Rhodesia) and Malawi (Nyasaland) achieved independence.
+On April 18, 1980, Zimbabwe declared its independence.

 Observing Zimbabwean Independence Day